Hong Kong passes second national security law, widening crackdown powers and aligning city more closely with mainland China - KESQ

 Known locally as Article 23, the new national security legislation covers a raft of new crimes including treason, espionage, external interference and unlawful handling of state secrets, with the most serious offenses punishable by up to life imprisonment.

-Hong Kong’s Chief Executive Lee described it as a “historical moment for Hong Kong.”
+Hong Kong’s Chief Executive Lee described it as a “historic moment for Hong Kong.”

-“We … have completed a historical mission, lived up to the trust of the country and did not let the Central government down,” he said, referring to China’s Communist Party leadership in Beijing.
+“We … have completed a historic mission, lived up to the trust of the country and did not let the Central government down,” he said, referring to China’s Communist Party leadership in Beijing.

+Regina Ip, a pro-Beijing lawmaker and top advisor to Lee, denied the swift passing of the law was “bowing to pressure from China.”

+“We have a legal, constitutional and moral responsibility to enact laws to safeguard national security,” she told CNN.

 China and Hong Kong’s leaders say the new laws are needed to “plug loopholes” as part of their drive to “restore stability” following the huge 2019 protests.
 They argue their legislation is similar to other national security laws around the world.